Nastel/remoraj/README.md

 ## VM identification

-To identify VM you can set system property (java -D) `remoraVMIdentification` to any readable token identifying the process remoraJ are attached to.
-By default it will use `ManagementFactory.getRuntimeMXBean().getName()` result.
+To identify VM you can set system property (`java -D`) `remoraVMIdentification=<vm-name>` to any readable token identifying the process remoraJ is attached to.
+By default it will use `ManagementFactory.getRuntimeMXBean().getName()`.

-**NOTE:** this default value might be not available in every VM's implementation and might be platform dependent.
+**NOTE:** The default `remoraVMIdentification` value might be not available in every VM's implementation and is platform dependent.

 # Running